This gluten-free cupcakes recipe is moist and rich, with flecks of whole vanilla bean throughout the cupcake and whipped coconut cream topping.

 Vanilla bean substitutions: If you can’t find whole vanilla beans, sometimes you can find vanilla bean paste.
 Or if not, you can just stick to the vanilla extract only.

-Golden or brown sugar substitutions: Using golden or brown sugar for this recipe creates a super rich and moist texture and a beautiful golden colour.
+Golden or brown sugar substitutions: Using golden or brown sugar for this recipe creates a super rich and moist texture and a beautiful golden color.
 But if you want your cupcakes to look lighter, swap out the brown sugar for white granulated sugar.

 Make this recipe lower oxalate: Make sure to swap out the gluten-free flour blend for white rice flour, or a mixture of white rice flour and potato starch.